Waldenburg, Saxony

 Waldenburg was founded around 1254 and first documented in 1336 as the town of "Waldinberg".
 The German settlement of the area that later became Waldenburg began with the founding of the monastery in Remse in 1143.
 The construction of Waldenburg Castle took place between 1165 and 1172.
 It was built as a security post on the salt trade route at the Mulden crossing.

-The streets, buildings and remains of the town wall in the upper town still show Walsenburg's roots in the Middle Ages.
+The streets, buildings and remains of the town wall in the upper town still show Waldenburg's roots in the Middle Ages.
 A look into the multi-story cellar systems of the upper town reveal even more evidence of this.

-Walsenburg's pottery tradition has been strong for 700 years.
+Waldenburg's pottery tradition has been strong for 700 years.
 Friedrich XI of Schönburg-Waldenburg awarded the Waldenburg potters their first letter of guild in 1388.
 Salt-glazed Waldenburg stoneware became very famous throughout Europe in the late Middle Ages.